ChrisDeFreitas/Electron-FolderView/readme.md

 ## App Notes
-===
 0. Windows only
-..- I use it on Win8.1 and Win7
+* I use it on Win8.1 and Win7

 1. to install
-..- requires node.js/npm
+* requires node.js/npm
-..- after downloading to a folder: npm install
+* after downloading to a folder: npm install

 2. npm test
-..- executes scripts/test.bat
+* executes scripts/test.bat
-..- these are specific tests based on my OS and functionality needs
+* these are specific tests based on my OS and functionality needs

 2. npm run build
-..- executes buid... from package.json
+* executes buid... from package.json
-..- builds and zips electron Win64 version in local folder ..- you will need to modify this to use for your own purposes
+* builds and zips electron Win64 version in local folder
+* you will need to modify this to use for your own purposes

 3. to manually run:
-..- electron version = electron main.js
+* electron version = electron main.js
-..- node version = node main.js
+* node version = node main.js

 4. command line switches
-..- handled by "argv-to-object"
+* handled by "argv-to-object"
-..- documented in main.js:
+* documented in main.js:
-var argmap = `
+var argmap = ```Javascript
 {
 			devtools:{		keypath:'devtools', 	type:'boolean', default:false },
 			fontsize:{		keypath:'fontsize', 	type:'string',  default:'12px'